 FUTURE ROUND TABLES

-The 9th round table will be held at a date TBA in February 2021, hosted by John Woodward and the University of Newcastle ADRRN Team, north of Sydney in New South Wales.
+The 9th round table will be held at a date TBA in February 2021, hosted by John Woodward and the University of Newcastle Law School, in Newcastle New South Wales.

 If you sign up to follow our blog you will be notified about our next round table.
 This blog is our primary means of communicating with members.